Neural Window Decoder for SC-LDPC Codes: Neural Non-Uniform Schedules for the NWD

-Fig.~\ref{Fig:damp}~(a) shows the distribution of trained $\gamma_{C}^{(\ell)}$ values.
-In the initial iterations (up to 5), most $\gamma_{C}^{(\ell)}$ values are concentrated in the range of $0$-$0.1$ (colored blue to white), suggesting that updates to the corresponding CNs are essential.
-In the later iterations (iterations 7-10), larger $\gamma_{C}^{(\ell)}$ values (red) appear, indicating that sufficient updates have been made by this point.
-Although the trained $\gamma_{C}^{(\ell)}$ reflect the importance of CN updates, the presence of numerous similar small values makes it difficult to adequately select which CNs should be deactivated.
+Fig.~\ref{Fig:damp}(a) shows the distribution of the trained $\gamma_{C}^{(\ell)}$ values.
+In the early iterations (1 to 5), most $\gamma_{C}^{(\ell)}$ values are concentrated in the range of $0$--$0.1$ (colored blue to white), suggesting that the corresponding CN updates are essential.
+In later iterations (iterations $7$--$10$), higher $\gamma_{C}^{(\ell)}$ values (red) emerge, consistent with update saturation.
+Although the trained $\gamma_{C}^{(\ell)}$ values reflect the importance of the CN updates, the prevalence of many similarly small values makes it difficult to clearly determine which CNs to be skipped.

-Therefore, we propose a new metric named the insignificance score $\overline{\gamma}_{C}^{(\ell)}$, defined as the damping factor $\gamma_{C}^{(\ell)}$ divided by the normalized target reach count $\overline{N}_{C}^{(\ell)}$.
-Given the structure of SC-LDPC codes, the impact of CN deactivation on the target VNs varies significantly according to the distance to the target VNs.
-To account for this, we count the number $N_{C}^{(\ell)}$ of paths each CN can reach the target VNs at the last iteration in the expanded trellis graph across iterations.
-For example, the first CN at iteration $9$ has $6$ paths to the target VNs at iteration $10$ in the trellis graph, which means $N_{1}^{9}=6$.
-We normalize these counts within each iteration so that their sum equals $1$ for each iteration.
-This normalized count $\overline{N}_{C}^{(\ell)}$ represents the relative impact of a CN's update on the target VNs in each iteration.
-The distribution of normalized counts is shown in Fig.~\ref{Fig:damp}~(b).
+Therefore, we propose a new metric, termed \textit{schedule importance}, denoted $\overline{\gamma}_{C}^{(\ell)}:=\gamma_C^{(\ell)}/\overline{N}_C^{(\ell)}$.
+In SC-LDPC codes, the impact of CN update skipping on the target VNs depends strongly on the distance to the target VNs.
+To capture this effect, we compute the number of paths $N_{C}^{(\ell)}$ by which each CN can reach the target VNs at the last iteration in the expanded trellis graph across iterations.
+For example, the first CN at iteration $9$ has $6$ paths to the target VNs at iteration $10$ in the trellis graph, which means $N_{1}^{(9)}=6$.
+These counts are then normalized within each iteration to obtain normalized count $\overline{N}_{C}^{(\ell)}$, which represents the relative influence of each CN update on the target VNs.
+The distribution of $\overline{N}_{C}^{(\ell)}$ is shown in Fig.~\ref{Fig:damp}(b).